Your read progress

 Some brokers market themselves as “fee-free”.
 This means you don’t have to pay for their services.
 Instead, all their income comes from the commission paid by lenders.

-Fee-free mortgage brokers sound great, but but some people worry that because all their income comes from commission, they’ll prioritise working with lenders who offer high fees, rather than the best lender for you.
+Fee-free mortgage brokers sound great, but some people worry that because all their income comes from commission, they’ll prioritise working with lenders who offer high fees, rather than the best lender for you.

 But, brokers will aim to find the best deal for you, not just the best one for their commission - it's a regulatory requirement.
 It’s also better for them if a client has a good experience, because they’re more likely to use them again when they remortgage, and they’re more likely to recommend them to others.